aiverson/constellation/doc/whitepaper/sections/intro.md

 any other terra code, or compiled to an object file for linking with C, C++ or any other language featuring a compatible ABI.

+### Iterators

+At the core of the data structure definition language is the generalization of iterator types that can be generated from more basic data structures (like arrays, lists, trees, and graphs.)
+These iterators are composed with the query language in mind, such that the queries may be embedded in the definitions.

+### Not a Template System

+Template systems, like that of the C++ STL, are limited in their support of meta-programmed algorithms.
+The result is that algorithms are often rewritten in their entirety for a new data structure, rather than modifying the one or two statements necessary to adapt a generalized algorithm to the new type.
+The Constellation data structure language seeks to provide the features of a template system, along with mixins, in a configurable and efficient package which enables the creation of new types with minimal boiler plate requirements.

+### Data Structure Efficiency

+The Constellation data structure definition language seeks to meet or exceed the efficiency of hand written native code, as such intrusive data structures have been given special thought.
+Languages which feature powerful MetaObject Protocols (MOP) enable programmers to create intrusive data structures.
+However, the resulting data structures and associated algorithms tend to be far slower than native implementations, as they are hampered by significant amounts of indirection, computation, and runtime overhead.
+Languages featuring conventional template systems are capable of defining highly efficient extrusive data structures but completely lack the ability to create intrusive data structures.
+Constellation looks to make the creation of both intrusive and extrusive data structures cleanly and efficiently.
+Additionally, most of the implementation code between the two is interchangeable, allowing the data structures themselves to be used interchangeably in a majority of common use cases.

+### Capabilities and Aspect

+A capabilities and aspect based system with syntax support allows the data structures and algorithms to specify their interactions in a manner which makes composition automatic, even in the case of very dissimilar data structures and algorithms.
+This allows the seamless joinery of a common collection which does not require extensive manual work to create custom interfaces between differing structures.

+Constellation's data structure description implementation is be based on Aspect Oriented Programming, though with a more restricted form of pointcut to permit full compilation and inlining of advice and to reduce the nonlocality caused by normal AOP.
+An algorithm implementation may expose pointcuts whereby additional operations may be composed.
+This allows customizing standard algorithms for a particular need with no extra overhead.
+Every data structure will expose pointcuts with various granularities on modifications to permit composed structures to update dependent structures.
+These must never produce a loop.
+A collection may be composed of multiple data structures.
+These data structures may provide implementations of many methods.
+The system of advice and pointcuts will permit specializing the data structures and automate the process of cross linking data between them where necessary.

 ## The Data Query Language

 Featuring a Language Integrated Query (LINQ) inspired syntax the data query language provides tools for quickly building produce-transduce-consume chains which may be in line with other terra code, or compiled to an object file for linking with C, C++, or any other language featuring a compatible ABI.

+### Optimization of Queries

+Constellation Query allows the production of highly efficient in-memory queries through extensive inlining and indirection reduction.
+Constellation queries produce native code implementing the entire query chain in a single code block, avoiding both the high memory usage and cache misses of intermediate arrays and the many indirections required for chained iterators.